 - The children and youth followed by Complex Care are those who demonstrate the most complex, chronic medical care needs.

 - Our expertise is caring for children with genetic syndromes and neurologic impairment who have multiple subspecialists involved in their care each year, frequent hospitalizations, multiple medications and high intensity care needs, often dependent on technology.

 - Our expertise is not caring for children with cancer, transplant, or psychiatric and behavioural challenges.

-We have 1 part-time pediatric nurse practitioner, 1 full time pediatric nurse key worker, and part-time pediatricians who have expertise and interest in complex care, hospital medicine and/or palliative medicine.
+We have 1 part-time pediatric nurse practitioner, 2 full time pediatric nurse key workers, and part-time pediatricians who have expertise and interest in complex care, hospital medicine and/or palliative medicine.
 We provide inpatient consults and outpatient care during the weekdays.
-We also have one part time booking clerk who provide appointment coordination.
+We also have 2 booking clerks who provide appointment coordination.

 Booking and clerical support